 Note: Page numbers relate to the document at the time of Amendment and may not match page numbers in current document.

 Document Status

-The most recent version of this document, as detailed in the Document History, is approved by the Chief Executive of the Department of Building and Housing.
-It is effective from 19 May 2011 and supersedes all previous versions of this document.
+Recent versions of this document, as detailed in the Document History, are approved by the Chief Executive of the Department of Building and Housing.